Paying Off a Student Loan: How Long Does It Take?

 What Do the Statistics Say?

 All in all, these statistics offer a glimmer of hope for future graduates at a time when the government is coming under growing pressure to help student loan borrowers.
-These calls are fuelled in no small part by the highly alarming student debt statistics
+These calls are fuelled in no small part by the highly alarming student debt numbers.

-Tips on How to Pay Off Student Loans Quickly
+Tips on Paying Off Student Loans Quickly

 Make Higher Payments

-This is the most common piece of advice you’ll get when dealing with any debt payments.
-But that’s only because it works.
 Every dollar on top of the minimum monthly payment will get you out of your student debt quicker, as part of your monthly payment covers the interest, while the remainder goes towards the amount you owe.
 So the less you owe, the shorter you’ll have to pay the interest.

 Budget Wisely

-If you’d like to see the back of your student loan debt, then you should dig deep to find extra funds to pay off student loans.
 This isn’t easy, but it’ll save you a lot of money in the long run.
 If you end up with any excess income, at least 50% should go towards your savings, 30% should be spent on loan payments, and the remaining 20% can be used for other expenses.

 Student Loan Refinancing as an Option